apache/apex-site/src/md/bylaws.md

 "http://www.apache.org/licenses/icla.txt">CLA</a>) on file with the Apache Software Foundation.
-There is a <a class="externalLink" href= "http://www.apache.org/dev/committers.html">Committer FAQ</a> which provides more details on the requirements for Committers
+There is a <a class="externalLink" href= "http://www.apache.org/dev/committers.html">Committer FAQ</a> which provides more details on the requirements for committers

 A committer who makes a sustained contribution to the project may be invited to become a member of the PMC.
 The form of contribution is not limited to code.
 It can